srinivasu-developer/algorithms/sorting/readme.md

 The subarray which is already sorted.
 Remaining subarray which is unsorted.

+## Insertion Sort
+Insertion sort is a simple sorting algorithm that works similar to the way you sort playing cards in your hands.
+The array is virtually split into a sorted and an unsorted part.
+Values from the unsorted part are picked and placed at the correct position in the sorted part.

 ## What is a stable sorting algorithm?
 A sorting algorithm is said to be stable if two objects with equal keys appear in the same order in sorted output as they appear in the input data set